 Q: What is “Polly-ween-yuh?”
 What are some characteristics of it?
-Would it be good for me?
+Would it be a good choice for me?

-A: Paulownia (pronounced “Paul-OWN-yuh,” also sometimes referred to as “Empress Wood”) is an extremely light-weight tonewood that is perfect for making guitars.
-It is more closely a relative of stalks, such as bamboo, than trees, making it extraordinarily porous, and thus light.
+A: Paulownia (pronounced “paw-LOH-nee-ə),” also sometimes referred to as “Empress Wood”) is an extremely light-weight tonewood that is perfect for making guitars.
 Finished Paulownia guitar bodies can weigh as little as two pounds.
-A finished Paulownia guitar can weigh as little as 5 pounds.
+A finished Paulownia guitar can weigh in at 5 pounds or less.
 However, unlike basswood or balsa wood, the weight of the wood does not make it an inferior tonewood.
 It has a tonal quality that closely resembles Ash, if maybe not a bit more resonant.
 So, if that back is breaking from all those hours on stage, Paulownia is the tonewood for you!

 Additional Information on Paulownia: A favorite of surfboard makers, Paulownia remains light weight without sacrificing durability.
 If your environmentally friendly side is showing, Paulownia is the most “green” tonewood option we offer — Paulownia grows to maturity in 15 years and uses far fewer resources than the Ash or Alder tree, which takes 50+ years to mature.
 All of our Paulownia is grown right here in the U.S.A., in fact it is grown at the base of the Smokey Mountains in East Tennessee, about a three hours drive from Guitar Mill.

 Q: Why should I choose a Guitar Mill neck?